AMICI-dev/AMICI/documentation/debugging.rst

     # rebuild the model, from within the model package directory:
     python setup.py build_ext --force --build-lib .

+Note: Be careful when working interactively, Python may not pick up any changes in already imported modules.
+The safest is to start a new Python process after any changes.

 Using a proper debugger
 -----------------------